szaumoor/ZS_CanIStabYou-Mod/README.md

 **Component 102:** Humanoid ToB bosses can be backstabbed

-This ensures that Sendai, Balthazar, and Gromnir can be backstab.
+This ensures that Sendai, Balthazar, Amelyssan, and Gromnir can be backstabbed.
 Bear in mind that end-of-install-order mods like SCS make Gromnir a barbarian and therefore automatically immune to backstabs.

 **Component 103:** Yaga-Shura can be backstabbed